Enrico Dandolo (patriarch): Jurisdictional disputes

 On 13 May 1141 Pope Innocent II lifted the interdict, placed San Salvatore under his personal protection and sent two canons to instruct the congregation in the rule.

 In 1141 Dandolo placed and blessed the foundation stone of the complex holding a church and hostel for pilgrims on the Isola di San Clemente.
 The island was given to canons regular.
 Dandolo expected it would come under the patriarchate of Grado, and this became a long-running cause of dispute with Polani.
 In August 1143 the cardinal-priest Goizo of Santa Cecilia visited Venice, and following this visit Pope Lucius II (1144–45) published clear definitions of the jurisdictions of Castello and Grado.
 Sometime between 1141 and 1145 the doge nominated a new abbess for the convent of San Zaccaria to replace Nella Michiel, who had died.
 Dandolo condemned this lay interference in election of the abbess, and disputed the doge's right to invest her.
 A new abbess was only confirmed in 1151, and was not a member of a leading Venetian family.
-It is not clear whether this was a victory for Dandalo, but certainly he had alienated the doge as well as the bishop.
+It is unclear whether this was a victory for Dandalo, but certainly he had alienated the doge as well as the bishop.

 Norman war

 In 1147 a Norman fleet captured the island of Corfu from the Byzantines, then began to attack and loot the coastal towns of Greece, facing little serious resistance.
-In October 1147 the Emperor Manuel I Comnenus (1143–1480) sent an urgent request for help to Venice.
+In October 1147, the Emperor Manuel I Comnenus (1143–1480) sent an urgent request for help to Venice.
 The Doge Pietro Polani called for all Venetians to help prepare a fleet to attack the Normans in the spring.
 The trade with Byzantium was crucial to the Venetian economy, and Corfu also commanded the trade route to the east, but Dandalo opposed coming to the aid of the Greeks on the grounds that they were schismatic.
 Dandalo went against his family interests in this, and also took a position that the Pope could not support.
 The papacy was in a state of war with the Normans, although temporarily at truce, and the Byzantine emperor was providing valuable support for the Second Crusade.

 This dispute culminated in the exile of the patriarch.
 In 1147 the doge had Dandolo expelled from Venice.
 All the houses of the Dandolo family were levelled.
 Dandolo fled to Rome, where Pope Eugene III (1145–1153) excommunicated the doge and placed an interdict on the whole city of Venice.

 The doge went ahead with a successful expedition against the Normans, in which he died.